PengYu2008/Deep-Learning-Specialization/course4/README.md

 ## Objectives:

-1. To understand the convolution, pooling operation, and some terms: padding, stride, filter
+1. To understand the convolution, pooling operation, and some terms: padding, stride, filter.
 2. To know some classic networks, build DNN with [Keras](https://keras.io/).
 3. Implement a Residual network.